bssoyer/HopfieldNetworkLCP/README.md

 ### The LCP Strategy: Why Low-Correlation Patterns?
 Standard Hopfield networks trained with Hebbian learning have a limited capacity, which is further reduced when the patterns to be stored are highly correlated (i.e., very similar).
 High correlation leads to "crosstalk" in the weight matrix, resulting in a cluttered energy landscape, poor recall accuracy, and convergence to spurious states.

 ### The LCP and the Coding Challenge
+The LCP relies on a consistent internal representation of the neuron states across all reference patterns.
+This internal representation must be bipolar (+1/-1).
+One thought that is tempting to apply for the distinctness of pattern representations is to use different symbols to store each pattern—for example, using the ‘*’ character for encoding a circle pattern or using another character, ‘+’, to store another pattern.
+However, raw symbols like these shall not improve the distinctness or low correlation among the patterns we want to seek.
+The network doesn’t “see” the original `0`, `+`, or `*` characters.
+It only sees the final bipolar`(+1/-1)` vectors.
+The "distinctness" that allows for stable attractors comes from how different these final bipolar vectors are from each other.
+The way to improve distinctness is to ensure that the **actual shapes** we want to produce on the grid, which then get converted to `(+1/-1)`vectors, are as different as possible.
+This means minimizing the number of positions where two distinct patterns have a +1 or a -1.
+We want their bipolar vector representations to be as close to orthogonal.
+Using different raw symbols before this bipolar conversion doesn't achieve that mathematical distinctness, but the careful design of the shapes does.
+Therefore, we must use a consistent bipolar `(+1/-1)`mapping for the "on" and "off" states of all the patterns (see next section for this) when the Hopfield network learning processes them and recalls them.
+The distinctness comes from the differences in the resulting bipolar vectors, not from using varied initial symbols.

 ### The Chosen Reference Patterns and Their Implications on Network Performance